 Here at Mosaico we use Carnelian gemstones to create a number of our colourful jewellery pieces, as its rich colours can inspire Autumnal tones as the leaves start to fall, and also represent a gorgeous and perfect summer sunset.
 Carnelians are also aptly the gemstone associated as the Zodiac birthstone for the signs of Leo and Virgo.

-Now that you know more about Carnelians, for those whose birthday is in July and are looking for a gorgeous and fun alternative to Rubies, check our range of Carnelian necklaces, earrings and bracelets to find the perfect gifts for her or yourself.
-Enjoy free delivery and complimentary gift wrap!
+Now that you know more about Carnelians, for those whose birthday is in July and are looking for a fun alternative to Rubies, Carnelian jewellery make the perfect gift for her or yourself.